Founder Focus: 5 proven ways to increase productivity without drinking coffee or losing sleep

 Are you afraid of criticism?
 Lacking confidence?
 Risk averse?
 Whatever thoughts or feelings underlie your habit for perfectionism, I encourage you to decide what’s more important to you: getting a result in your business or satisfying your need for perfection (which doesn’t exist, anyway)?
 Chances are, it’s more important for you to take imperfect action than no action at all.
 It will certainly increase your productivity.

 Bernice Lee is Zegal’s columnist about leadership and executive presence for entrepreneurs.
 She is a coach based in Hong Kong.
 A former human resources manager for a Fortune 100 Company, she teaches clients how to make more money by being better leaders.
-Sign up for her free and to receive other regular tips.
+Sign up here for her free 7-Step Checklist to Improve Your Team’s Performance and to receive other regular tips.

 This article does not constitute legal advice.